Chequamegon Bird Club Home Page CBC Chirps CBC Events and Activities

 The Chequamegon Bird Club (C.B.C.) has at least one scheduled meeting each month.
 The normal meeting date is on the 3rd Monday of the month and the usual meeting place is in the Large Conference Room at the Frances L. Simek Memorial Library (click for location map) in the city of Medford, Wisconsin.

-During the business segment, items related to the C.B.C. organization are discussed as well as "What's Around?", where members relate their observations of bird species and the activities they've noted during the previous month.
+During the business meeting, items related to the C.B.C. organization are discussed as well as "What's Around?", where members relate their observations of bird species and the activities they've noted since the last meeting.

-During the program or entertainment segment guest speakers provide interesting discussions, slide shows and movies on a wide range of natural history subjects.
+During the program or entertainment segment members or guest speakers provide interesting discussions, slide shows and movies on a wide range of natural history subjects.

 C.B.C.
 Field Trips, Events and Special Activities

-The Chequamegon Bird Club began after author and ornithologist, Sam Robbins, conducted classes on bird watching and identification and that the group that met with him wanted to continue to meet and learn.
+The Chequamegon Bird Club was organized after author and ornithologist, Sam Robbins, conducted classes on bird watching and identification.
+The group that met with him wanted to continue to meet and learn.
 For prospective members, it may be helpful to review some of the programs and activities we have enjoyed in the past.

-Field trips have been taken to Horicon Marsh, Rex Ruesch farm, Taylor County Blue Heron rookery, Krug's Game Farm, Emu ranch, Raptor Center at Antigo, Hawk Ridge, the Taylor County Historical Museum, and Leigh Yawkey Woodson Art Museum.
+Field trips have been taken to Horicon Marsh, Rex Ruesch farm, Taylor County Blue Heron rookery, Raptor Center at Antigo, Hawk Ridge, the Taylor County Historical Museum, and Leigh Yawkey Woodson Art Museum.
 Our picnics have been held at Timm's Hill, Cherokee Park, the Medford School Forest, Simek Library, and various member homes.
-If you would like to be contacted when we are taking our next field trip, contact Gayle Davis, our trip coordinator.

 How-to sessions included making suet balls and birdhouse and feeder construction.
 Nature photographers have shared their expertise in how to photograph birds.
 Wood carvers have displayed their work.

-Other activities have included poster contests, a booth at the fair, highway cleanup, seed sales, sales at the Farmers' Market, and displays at a Land Stewardship Conference.
+Other activities have included hosting the World Migratory Bird Day events at Perkinstown Winter Sports Area, working with 5th grade students at the Taylor County Youth Expo, sales at the Farmers' Market, and displays at a Land Stewardship Conference.
 We have raised funds to send a youth leader to a session at the Trees for Tomorrow camp.

 Ours has been an active, vibrant group and new members, regardless of birding skills, are welcome to join!